 Under Delaware law, a limited liability company (LLC) may be composed of an individual series of membership interests.
 This type of entity is referred to as the Delaware series LLC.
 Each series is effectively treated as a separate entity, meaning the debts, liabilities, obligations and expenses of one series cannot be enforced against another series of the LLC or against the LLC as a whole.

-Few types of business entities have attracted as much interest from people as the Delaware series LLC.Today, less than half of the U.S. states allow you to form a Series LLC, with Delaware being the first to popularize the entity.
+Few types of business entities have attracted as much interest from people as the Delaware series LLC.
+Today, less than half of the U.S. states allow you to form a Series LLC, with Delaware being the first to popularize the entity.

-What Is a Series LLC?The first series LLC was devised by some of Delaware's top lawyers and was formally introduced in the state of Delaware in 1996.
+The first series LLC was devised by some of Delaware's top lawyers and was formally introduced in the state of Delaware in 1996.
 The purpose of the Delaware series LLC is to form a unique entity that consists of separate, individual interests.
 Under Delaware law, each series can hold its own assets, have its own members, conduct its own operations and pursue different business objectives, yet remain insulated from claims of members, creditors or litigants pursuing the assets of, or asserting claims against, another series.

 When it comes to this type of business entity, it's not a matter of series LLC vs LLC, but rather a question of whether or not your LLC would benefit from siloed units within the business.
 The Delaware series LLC is a collection of individual series—this notion has been likened to a honeycomb.
 It can be illustrated as follows:

-What Is a Delaware Series LLC Used For?It serves many purposes, but it is typically utilized by real estate investors who own several properties and companies that own multiple brands.
+It serves many purposes, but it is typically utilized by real estate investors who own several properties and companies that own multiple brands.

 Do Series LLCs Need a Registered Agent?

 Yes.
-Just like any other LLC, your Delware Series Limited Liability Company will also need a Registered Agent.
+Just like any other LLC, your Delaware Series Limited Liability Company will also need a Registered Agent.
 However, a common misconception is that each series will need to have its own Registered Agent.
 A single Registered Agent can represent the entire company.
 Harvard Business Services, Inc. can act as the Delaware Registered Agent for your series LLC.

-How to Form a Series LLC in Delaware?
+How to Form a Series LLC in Delaware

 The process of forming a series LLC is quite similar to forming a regular LLC.
 You just need to provide the name of the company, basic contact information and we will prepare and file the Certificate of Formation with the State of Delaware.